-Debt is a double-edged sword: it can be useful when you invest in the future, but you eventually need to pay off debt so you can build net worth.
-When you’re unable to do that (for whatever reason), the result is a debt cycle that’s difficult or impossible to get out of.
+Debt is a double-edged sword: It can be useful when you invest in the future, but you eventually need to pay off debt so you can build net worth.
+When you’re unable to do that (for whatever reason), the result is a debt cycle that’s difficult or impossible to escape.

 Sometimes it makes sense to get a new loan that pays off existing debt.
 Debt consolidation can help you spend less on interest and simplify your finances.
-But when you need to get a loan just to keep up (or to fund your current consumption, as opposed to investing investments for the future like education and property), things start getting dicey.
+But when you need to get a loan just to keep up (or to fund your current consumption, rather than investing in your future via education and property), things start getting dicey.

 How to Get Out of a Debt Trap

 The first step to getting out of the debt cycle trap is acknowledging that you have too much debt.
-No judgment is necessary—the past is past.
+No judgment is necessary—the past is the past.
 Just take a realistic view of the situation so you can start taking action.

-Understand your finances: you need to know exactly where you stand.
+You need to know exactly where you stand.
 How much income do you bring in each month, and where does all of the money go?
-It’s essential to track all of your spending, so do whatever it takes to make that happen.
+It’s essential to track all of your spending.
+So, do whatever it takes to make that happen.
 You only need to do this for a month or two to get good information.
 Some tips for tracking your expenses include:

-Especially if you pay bills online, go through your bank statements and credit card bills for several months to make sure you include irregular expenses, such as quarterly or annual payments.
+Especially if you pay bills online, go through your bank statements and credit card bills for several months to make sure you include expenses that don't land every 30 days, such as quarterly or annual payments.
 Balance your account at least monthly so that you’re never caught by surprise.

-Change your habits little by little: it’s great to get those “big wins” like downsizing your car or canceling expensive cable service.
-But small changes matter too.
+It’s great to get those “big wins” like downsizing your car or canceling expensive cable service.
+But small changes matter, too.
 Perhaps you grab lunch out with coworkers a few times a week, enjoy eating out on weekends, and love spending money on concerts and ball games.
-While none of these habits are bad, they can wreck your budget.
+While these are not bad expenditures, they can wreck your budget if you're going into debt for them.
 If you’re serious about getting out of debt, you need to change your habits little by little.
-Start small by making your coffee at home and bringing your lunch to work and go from there.
+Start small by making your coffee at home and bringing your lunch to work, and go from there.

-Cut your borrowing costs: it’s risky to get additional loans, but one last loan might be in order.
-If you’ve got credit card debt at high interest rates, you might barely be covering the interest costs each month—even with a hefty payment.
-Consolidating debt with the right loan can help more of each dollar go towards debt reduction.
+It’s risky to get additional loans, but one last one might be in order.
+If you’ve got credit card debt at high-interest rates, you might barely be covering the interest costs each month—even with a hefty payment.
+Consolidating debt with the right loan can help more of each dollar go toward debt reduction.
 But you need discipline—once you pay off debt (or, more precisely, move the debt), you can’t spend on those cards anymore.
-A credit card balance transfer is one way to get a cheap loan temporarily—just watch out for the end of the promotional period—and online lenders offer competitive rates on longer term loans.
+A credit card balance transfer is one way to get a cheap loan temporarily—just watch out for the end of the promotional period—and online lenders offer competitive rates on longer-term loans.

-Pick up a part-time job: depending on how much debt you’ve got, a part-time job or side hustle may be in order.
-Mowing lawns, pet-sitting on the weekends, and gigs in the sharing economy are all good choices.
+Depending on how much debt you’ve got, a part-time job or side hustle may be in order.
+Mowing lawns, pet-sitting on the weekends, driving for a ride-share company or making deliveries, or other gigs in the sharing economy are all good choices.
 Overtime at your current job will help, especially at time-and-a-half pay.
-Any extra you make can be put toward your debt to help accelerate your payments.
+Any additional money you make can be put toward your debt to help accelerate your payments.

 Avoiding the Debt Cycle

 Avoiding debt in the first place is easier than digging yourself out of a hole.
 Once you’re on solid financial ground, stay disciplined.
-With advertisements thrown in your face everywhere from on the radio to on your Instagram feed, plus the pressure of “keeping up with the Joneses,” avoiding debt is not easy.
+With advertisements thrown at you everywhere from the radio to your Instagram feed, plus the pressure of “keeping up with the Joneses,” avoiding debt is not easy.

-Live below your means: just because you can afford it doesn’t mean it’s the right choice.
+Just because you can afford it, that doesn’t mean it’s the right choice.
 Purchase a house you can easily afford, not one you think you’ll be able to afford in five years.
-Spend cautiously and take a conservative approach to how you handle money.
-Living below your means sets you up for financial success now and later on in life.
-Plus it means less stress if life throws you a curveball.
+Spend cautiously, and take a conservative approach to how you handle money.
+Living below your means sets you up for financial success now and later on in life, and it means less stress if life throws you a curveball.

-Avoid borrowing with credit cards: unless you can pay off your credit card in full every month, you should not be using one.
-More often than not, credit cards lead to excessive spending because you don’t “feel” the money being spent.
-Create a budget and use cash or a debit card until you’re comfortable with your spending.
+Unless you can pay off your credit card in full every month, you should not be using one.
+More often than not, credit cards lead to excessive spending, because you don’t “feel” the money being spent.
+Create a budget, and use cash or a debit card until you’re comfortable with your spending.
 You can always go back to credit cards for consumer protection and rewards after you’re out of the debt cycle.

-Save for emergencies: sometimes people end up in debt due to unforeseen circumstances—not everyday spending.
-While that debt might be unavoidable, in many circumstances it could have been avoided by saving up in advance for emergencies and unexpected expenses.
-Start an emergency fund immediately, and try to build it up to three to six months' worth of living expenses.
+Sometimes, people end up in debt due to unforeseen circumstances—not everyday spending.
+While that debt might be unavoidable, in many circumstances it could have been avoided by saving up in advance for emergencies and other unexpected expenses.
+Start an emergency fund immediately, and try to build up to three to six months' worth of living expenses.